 Teaching artists bring a wide range of education and experience along with a mission to inspire connection and creativity.
 Workshops are designed to balance lecture, demonstration, work time, and group sharing.

-Virtual workshops are eligible for credit toward MCBA’s Certificate program.
-Enrollees receive a 20% discount on tuition while registration is open.
+Workshops are eligible for credit toward MCBA’s Certificate programs.
+Enrollees receive a 20% discount on tuition.
 MCBA members receive a 10% discount on tuition.

 Have questions about registration or recording policies?
 Check out MCBA’s Workshop & Studio Lab Policies and FAQs.
 If you are a teaching artist, you can propose a workshop here.
 Add your name to a wait list if a workshop you’d like to take is full.
 You’ll be contacted if another section of the workshop is scheduled.